Table of Contents

 Recommended: How to Open an IRA: 5-Step Guide for Beginners

-Risk averse investors may be tempted to keep their nest egg invested in securities that are not subject to major price swings, or even to keep their money in a savings account.
+Risk-averse investors may be tempted to keep their nest egg invested in securities that are not subject to major price swings, or even to keep their money in a savings account.
 However, theoretically, the lower the risk investors take, the lower the reward may be.
 When factoring in fees and inflation, ultra-conservative investments may only break even or perhaps lose value over time.

-While they offer a guaranteed return, high-yield savings accounts, for example, typically don’t earn enough interest to beat inflation in the long run.
+Savings accounts, for example, typically don’t earn enough interest to beat inflation in the long run.
 Since savings account rates are not higher than inflation rates, the buying power of your savings will continue to decline.
 That’s particularly important for retirees who are often living off their savings and investments, rather than off of an income that rises with inflation.

-4. Make Sure You Understand Inflation-Protected Securities
+4. Understand Inflation-Protected Securities

-However, for some investors, TIPS may have disadvantages.
-TIPS typically pay lower interest rates than other government or corporate securities.
-That generally makes them less than ideal for individuals like retirees who are looking for investment income.
 Also, unless inflation is quite high, and unless they are held for the long-term, TIPS may not offer much inflation-protection.
 There are also potential tax consequences to consider when the bonds are sold or reach maturity.

 Finally, because they are more sensitive to interest rate fluctuation than other bonds, if an investor sells TIPS before they reach maturity, that individual could potentially lose money depending on the interest rates at the time.